kaz-as/file-line-sort/README.md

 The program sorts lines of large files without extra memory usage more than O(1).

+The program does not change input file and does not create any temporary files.

 ## Description

 The program contains a sorting part itself, a large file generator for testing purposes,